OUR WORK

 The World Health Organization and UNICEF report that over 2.5 billion people need assistive products like wheelchairs and hearing aids, but nearly 1 billion people lack access.

 LAMN's No More Nightmares program offers crucial adaptive equipment for individuals with muscular dystrophy, such as medical devices, vehicle modifications, in-home lifts, and other forms of adaptive technology and support.
 Adaptive equipment is essential for ensuring independence, dignity, and equal opportunity for individuals with disabilities.
 Without it, many face significant barriers to mobility, communication, and daily living, limiting their ability to work, access education, and engage in their communities.
-These tools—such as wheelchairs, communication devices, and adaptive technology—are not luxuries; they are necessities that bridge the gap between ability and opportunity.
+Tools such as wheelchairs, communication devices, and adaptive technology are not luxuries; they are necessities that bridge the gap between ability and opportunity.
 In many cases, immediate action is needed to ensure individuals have access to the equipment they rely on to live independently, maintain their health, and fully participate in society.

 Meet Jaysa